Democracy and human rights

 Research and Universities

-Sida supports partners so that they better plan, produce and use research for development and economic growth.
-Sida’s intention is that Bolivia should be able to conduct their own research of international standard in areas that they have prioritised.
+Sweden’s long-term goal is to help partners better plan, implement, and use research for development and economic growth.
+The purpose is that Bolivia will eventually be able to conduct its own research of international quality in areas that partners have set as priority.

 Examples of Swedish support can be found within programmes on masters and doctoral levels done in collaboration with Swedish and international partners, in administrative reform of universities and in investments in university infrastructure such as IT, libraries and laboratories.